Code-Institute-Submissions/paulday966-milestone1/README.md

 * As a user type, I want to perform an action, so that I can achieve a goal

-The first user type I wanted the older generations to have access to a list of coffee shops in different counties in one place so they can browse through them.
-It would be easy for them to see the key information then be able to go to their website for further information.
+The first user type would be the older generations, who might not have access to smart phones.
+I want the user to be able to quickly access the list of cafes, with clear and easy to read information.
+This information can be printed off or written down so they can view it later when they need it.

-For the younger people that have smartphones, they would be able to access the site, see the key information and use Google Maps to guide them to the cafe.
+The second user type would be the younger generation that have smartphones.
+They would be able to access the site on their smartphone or tablet see the key information such as address and use Google Maps to guide them to the cafe.

 #### Wireframe mockups for the desktop site